 Chicos are dried kernels of sweet corn, traditionally roasted in an horno.
 Once rehydrated, they taste just like the sweetest roasted summer corn you’ve ever had, intensified.
 This is serious New Mexican food, completely obscure outside of the state, and even many who grew up here have never tried them.
 I’ve never seen them in a restaurant, but they are worth seeking out.
 They’re actually listed on the U.S. Ark of Taste, a catalog of outstandingly delicious traditional foods in danger of extinction.

 The recipe is based on one from the PNM cookbook, Cocinas de New Mexico, but I modified it so I could just cook the chicos in a crockpot all day.
-I used a little bit of local, organic pork from Los Poblanos Organics – the sweet flavor of pork really complements the sweet corn.
-And I used dried whole green chile pods instead of red.
-I got a big sack of them from Chile Konnection last year, and I’ve been trying to find more uses for them.
-You don’t see them as often as red, and you almost never see a recipe using them.
-They’re not quite the same as fresh green, but they add a great green chile flavor in stews.
+Lots of local farms are selling pork, and its sweet flavor really complements the sweet corn.
+And I used dried green chile instead of red.
+They’re not quite the same as fresh, but they add a great flavor in stews.

 Photo by Sergio Salvador

 Edible celebrates New Mexico's food culture, season by season.
 We believe that knowing where our food comes from is a powerful thing.
 With our high-quality, aesthetically pleasing and informative publication, we inspire readers to support and celebrate the growers, producers, chefs, beverage and food artisans, and other food professionals in our community.